Cole Hocker’s Training Blueprint: What High School Coaches Need to Know

 After his 2024 Olympic Trials performance, Hocker said: “If I stay healthy, I don’t think anyone can beat me.”

-Read that carefully.
 He did not say “if I train harder.”
 He did not say “if I get fitter.”
 He said healthy.
-His confidence is about the system’s ability to keep him available, not about his ability to outwork anyone.
-This is the output of a decade of training that prioritized durability over volume.
+His confidence is not about outworking the competition.
+It is about the system’s ability to keep him available.
+This is the psychological output of a decade of training that prioritized durability over volume, an athlete who understands that the variable between him and the Olympic record was not fitness.
+It was staying intact long enough to express the fitness.

 What Most Coaches Get Wrong

-The default high school distance coaching approach is mileage-based: build the aerobic base in summer, begin adding workouts in fall, peak for the championship.
-Speed work is an October-November activity.
-Base building is July-September, and base building means slow running.
+The default high school distance coaching model is mileage-based: build the aerobic base in summer, begin adding workouts in fall, peak for the championship.
+Speed work is an October activity.
+Base building is July through September, and base building means slow running.

 This produces athletes who are aerobically developed and neuromuscularly restricted.
 They can run a long time at a moderate pace.
 They cannot change gears when a race demands it.